In this article, we will analyze Lockbit 3.0 ransomware cases and determine how attacks similar to these cases can be prevented.

 - Use VirusTotal to verify suspicious files and to see if they are safe

 The leaked LockBit 3.0 builder’s source code is proving to be a serious concern.
 Many are seriously concerned that new ransomware groups and hackers will try to carry out similar attacks.
 Therefore, company security officers must use threat intelligence to check for suspicious links and items, and for malicious domains as well.
-Refer to our DDOS attack case study to know more about responding to such attacks.
+Please refer to our DDoS attack case study to know more about responding to such attacks.

 Source : Criminal IP (https://www.criminalip.io)